JVT038/MetaTube/README.md

 - [ ] Have a proper versioning system, because it's impossible to keep track of versions rn
 - [ ] Cache and store the segments and other video data, so next time of loading a video will be faster
 - [ ] Send websocket requests to one specific device / client only, to prevent duplicate websocket requests
-- [ ] Make sure the progress bar works properly in a Docker container, because it doesn't work properly rn.
-- [ ] Use proper queues and threading during download instead of the weird ping-pong system between the client and the server.
+- [ ] Use proper queues and threading during download instead of the weird ping-pong system between the client and the server.*
+- [ ] Add unit tests for the download, metadata logic, template / database stuff, config detection, automatic migrations

+* in progress
 &#xa0;

 ## Disclaimer